jake83741/vnc-lm/README.md

 The bot uses OCR to scrape text from screenshots.
 It does not support multi-modal models currently.

+Pagination occasionally breaks.
+Deleting the cache inside the local root directory and the Docker container fixes this.
+I'm looking into what causes this issue.

 ### License
 This project is licensed under the MIT License.